Table of Contents

 Vegetable Chef

-Vegetable chefs tend to be in charge of preparing and cooking many veggies and starches for each meal.
+Vegetable Chefs are types of chefs that tend to be in charge of preparing and cooking many veggies and starches for each meal.
 Right from slicing vegetables to tossing salads with spicy dressings, these chefs ensure each vegetable complements and enhances the flavors of the dish.
 They might also prepare toppers, soups, or stand-alone vegetable dishes for the entire meal.

 The majority of vegetable chefs need to go to culinary school, specifically those willing to specialize in vegetarian and vegan food.